aa-sharma/upper_karnali_tls/README.md

  <img src="img/google-earth-tls-nepal.png" width="100%">

 The program foo.py is used to linearly interpolate between the PI coordinates to sample terrain elevations every 20 meters across the 50km span.
-In general, the routing strategy tries to navigate around mountains, avoid massive river wide-crossings where possible, and is directed south.
+In general, the routing strategy tries to navigate around mountains, avoid massive river wide-crossings where possible, is directed south, and avoids environmentally protected areas (Bardiya National Park, Banke National Park)

 This results in the following 2D longitudinal terrain profile: